 Workload Recreation Specialist NSRA - Teaching/In-Service = 55 min.
 Student SRA - Assessment = 40 min.
 NSRA - Teaching/In-Service = 15 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visits - Face-to-Face = 1 (optional) (Usually collected by staff member) Caseload New Referral = 1 (assuming this is the first visit because of the assessment.
+Service Activity Attendance Day - In-person = 1 Visits - In-person = 1 (optional) (Usually collected by staff member) Caseload New Referral = 1 (assuming this is the first visit because of the assessment.
 Usually collected by staff member) Category of Service Recipient Resident